orbeon/orbeon-forms-doc/form-runner/link-embed/liferay-proxy-portlet.md

 ## Security considerations

+{% hint style="warning" %}
-__WARNING: Even though you can configure the proxy portlet to show a give app and form, the proxy portlet by default only delegates to Form Runner.
-It is important that you secure Form Runner with proper form permissions, in particular.__
+Even though you can configure the proxy portlet to show a give app and form, the proxy portlet by default only delegates to Form Runner.
+It is important that you secure Form Runner with proper form permissions, in particular.
+{% endhint %}

 [\[SINCE Orbeon Forms 2024.1.3\]](/release-notes/orbeon-forms-2024.1.3.md)